spyder-ide/spyder/README.md

 * **Qtawesome**: To have an icon theme based on FontAwesome.
 * **Pickleshare**: Show import completions on the Python consoles.
 * **PyZMQ**: Run introspection services asynchronously.
+* **QtPy**: Abstracion layer for Python Qt bindings so that Spyder can run on PyQt4 and PyQt5.

 ### Optional dependencies